syzodidntmakeit/kawaii-hub/README.md

-# ✨ Kawaii-hub ✨
+# ✨ Kawaii Server ✨
-Homelabbing; the joys of self hosting and running my own websites all for free... or almost free.
-Welcome to my kawaii self-hosting empire.
-Use this as your guide and inspiration if you wanna dive into the chaotic fun of running your own server
+### I've always been interested in Cybersecurity, but my efforts were relenquished by Electronics Engineering.
+So I had to explore networking all alone.
+Besides, it was more fun this way.
+You could join me if you want. 😃

 ## PC Specs ⚡
 - Ryzen 5 5600